RayHightower/rayhightower.github.octo-broken/source/_posts/2014-09-09-solar-powered-parallella.markdown

 {% imgcap middle /images/parallella_usb_solar.jpg Making the connections. %}

 * First, get an off-the-shelf solar device capable of providing 5 volts at 2 amperes.
 Many cell phone solar chargers will do this, but some will only provide 1 ampere of current.
 You will need 2 amperes.
 As of this writing, Amazon sells solar cell phone chargers for about $35.00.
+Note that the model shown in this article combines a photovoltaic panel with a lithium ion battery.
+Energy provided by the sun can be stored by the battery for later use.

 * Cut open a USB cable to expose power (red), ground (black), and signal cables (green and white).